louismullie/temp-data/markdown_final/8c499955-d8ed-87f8-acd2-ee5deeaaead7.md

 Clinical uses of colchicine and dosing

 The indications and dosing of colchicine, both established and emerging, are outlined in Table 1.
 Lower doses are recommended for those with renal impairment and those receiving medications known to interact with colchicine (Table 2).

 Table 1.
 Established and emerging indications and doses of colchicine

 Table 2.
 Recommended dosing adjustment for colchicine

 There is ample data that colchicine is effective in the management of gout.
 Colchicine is effective at preventing gout flares when commencing urate-lowering therapy as well as for the treatment of gout flares.
 It is essential to recognize that the older dosing regimen for treating gout flares, namely 1.2 mg stat followed by 0.6 mg hourly until the flare resolves or diarrhoea occurs, is no longer recommended due to the high rates of gastrointestinal toxicity and the evidence that lower doses of colchicine are effective without the associated gastrointestinal effects.
-In rheumatology practice, colchicine is also widely used in the treatment of CPP deposition disease, particularly to prevent and treat acute CPP crystal arthritis, as well as in the treatment of Behçet’s syndrome, FMF and other systemic autoinflammatory syndromes.
+In rheumatology practice, colchicine is also widely used in the treatment of CPP deposition disease, particularly to prevent and treat acute CPP crystal arthritis, as well as in the treatment of Behçet's syndrome, FMF and other systemic autoinflammatory syndromes.
 While colchicine has been used for some time in acute and recurrent pericarditis, more recently its beneficial effects have been observed in other cardiovascular diseases, including postoperative atrial fibrillation and coronary artery disease.
 The evidence for its use in cardiovascular disease has recently been reviewed by Deftereos et al.

 The adverse effects of low-dose colchicine are also well known.
 The most common adverse effect is diarrhoea, which settles on cessation of colchicine.
 Small increases in alanine transaminase and creatine kinase are common with colchicine treatment over 2–4 years.
 Long-term colchicine therapy has also been associated with rare cases of neuromyotoxicity and rhabdomyolysis.
 There is no evidence that long-term colchicine increases the risk of kidney disease, cancer, sepsis or cytopaenias.

 ---